RSGallery2/RSGallery2_Project/Documentation/Upload/upload.md

 (5) Description: Add a description which is displayed with the image

 (6) Button to finish the upload.
-The attributes will be assinged to the images ...
+The attributes will be assigned to the images ...

 ## Form "Single images upload"